 When using continuous simulation hydrologic modeling to size bioretention cells, the assumptions listed in Table 5.24 shall be applied.
 Refer to the Approval Status of Continuous Simulation Models section of the SWMWW for a list of currently approved models.
+If MGSFlood is used, the "Ecology Bioretention" element must be used to represent bioretention.
 Infiltrating bioretention can be modeled as a layer of soil (with specified design infiltration rate and porosity) with ponding, infiltration to underlying soil and overflow.
 The contributing area, cell bottom area, and ponding depth should be iteratively sized until the Minimum Requirements for On-site Stormwater Management, Flow Control and/or Treatment are met (refer to Volume 1 - Project Minimum Requirements) or where it has been determined by the Director that there is no off-site point of discharge for the project, the requirements of Section 4.3.2 are met.
 General sizing procedures for infiltration facilities are presented in Section 4.5.1.

 Variable Assumption Precipitation Series Seattle 158-year, 5-minute series Computational Time Step 5 minutes HSPF Parameters LSUR, SLSUR, NSUR shall be adjusted per Appendix F Inflows to Facility Surface flow and interflow from total drainage area (including impervious and pervious contributing areas) routed to facility Precipitation and Evaporation Applied to Facility Yes.
 WWHM and MGSFlood both apply precipitation and evaporation to the facility automatically.
 If model does not apply precipitation and evaporation to facility automatically, then modelers shall add the facility area to the post developed impervious contributing area to account for this additional precipitation and evaporation (note that this will underestimate the evaporation of ponded water).
-Bioretention Soil Infiltration Rate The design infiltration rate shall be 6 inches per hour.
-Bioretention Soil Porosity A 30% porosity shall be assumed for facility sizing.
+Bioretention Soil Type SWMMWW 6in/hr or SMMWW 12 in/hr (see below for safety factor) Bioretention Soil Infiltration Rate The design infiltration rate shall be 6 inches per hour.
+Apply a saturated hydraulic conductivity safety factor (KSat) of 2 when using the SMMWW 12 in/hr bioretention soil type.
+Bioretention Soil Porosity A 30% porosity shall be assumed for facility sizing.Use the default Bioretention Soil Porosity included in WWHM and MGSFlood for the SMMWW 12in/hr soil type.
 Bioretention Soil Depth For facilities without underdrains, the soil shall have a minimum of 12 inches for flow control and minimum of 18 inches for water quality treatment.
 For facilities with underdrains, the soil shall have a minimum depth of 18 inches.
-Subgrade Soil Design Infiltration Rate Design infiltration rate (Section 4.5.2, Appendix D) Liner The horizontal footprint of a liner shall be excluded from the infiltration area (bottom area and/or side slopes) Underdrain (if required) If the underdrain is elevated above the bottom extent of the aggregate layer, water stored in the aggregate below the underdrain invert may be modeled to provide storage and infiltrate to subsurface soil.
-For the purposes of this manual, underdrains meeting the bedding requirements shown in Figures 5.13 and 5.14 are considered "elevated" by 6 inches.
-In order to model the underdrain with underlying storage and infiltration, the aggregate gravel reservoir shall extend across the bottom of the facility.
-The underdrain pipe could be further elevated for improved flow control performance.
+Subgrade (Native) Soil Design Infiltration Rate Design infiltration rate (Section 4.5.2, Appendix D)

 Table 5.24.
-Continuous Modeling g Assumptions for Infiltrating Bioretention. ------------- --------------------- ------------------- ----------------------------
+Continuous Modeling g Assumptions for Infiltrating Bioretention. ------------- --------------------- -- --